-The Aetna medical benefits plan covers charges for outpatient prescription drugs for the treatment of an illness or injury, subject to the Limitations section of this coverage and the Exclusions section of the Booklet.
+The plan covers charges for medically necessary outpatient prescription drugs for the treatment of an illness or injury, subject to the Prescription Drug Limitations section below and the Exclusions section of the Booklet.
 Prescriptions must be written by a prescriber licensed to prescribe federal legend prescription drugs.

 Your prescription drug benefit coverage is based on Aetna's preferred drug guide.
-The preferred drug guide includes both brand-name prescription drugs and generic prescription drugs.
 Your out-of-pocket expenses may be higher if your physician prescribes a covered prescription drug not appearing on the preferred drug guide.

-Generic prescription drugs may be substituted by your pharmacist for brand-name prescription drugs.
+Preferred generic prescription drugs may be substituted by your pharmacist for brand-name prescription drugs.
 You may minimize your out-of-pocket expenses by selecting a generic prescription drug when available.

-Coverage of prescription drugs may, in Aetna's discretion, is subject to precertification, or other Aetna requirements or limitations and subject to the laws of the State of Maine.
-Prescription drugs covered by this plan are subject to drug utilization review by Aetna and/or your provider and/or your network pharmacy.
+Coverage of prescription drugs may, in Aetna's sole discretion, be subject to Aetna requirements or limitations.
+Prescription drugs covered by this plan are subject to drug and narcotic utilization review by Aetna, your provider and/or your network pharmacy.
+This may include limiting access of prescription drugs prescribed by a specific provider.
+Such limitation may be enforced in the event that Aetna identifies an unusual pattern of claims for covered expenses.